bertie-wheen/dsa-2024-5/src/main/java/dsa/lab10/README.md

 Open and inspect the `lab10\exercises\DirectedGraph.java` file, that features the `DirectedGraph<Vertex, Weight>` class, extending `Container<Vertex>`.
-We have only field: `adjacencyList`, which is of type `Map<Vertex, DynamicSequence<Edge<Vertex, Weight>>>`.
-Let's unravel all of this: the object `adjacencyList` contains objects of type `MapItem<Key, Value>` where the type `Key` is `Vertex` here, and the type `Value` is (the type of any class implementing) `DynamicSequence<Item>`, where `Item` here is `Edge<Vertex, Weight>`.
-In other words, we are storing in the map `adjacencyList` the vertices of our graph paired up with a sequence of edges, which are supposed to be the *outgoing* edges from that vertex.
+We have only field: `adjacencyLists`, which is of type `Map<Vertex, DynamicSequence<Edge<Vertex, Weight>>>`.
+Let's unravel all of this: the object `adjacencyLists` contains objects of type `MapItem<Key, Value>` where the type `Key` is `Vertex` here, and the type `Value` is (the type of any class implementing) `DynamicSequence<Item>`, where `Item` here is `Edge<Vertex, Weight>`.
+In other words, we are storing in the map `adjacencyLists` the vertices of our graph paired up with a sequence of edges, which are supposed to be the *outgoing* edges from that vertex.
 This is one inconsistency with what we saw in the lectures, where I said that one stores the sets $Adj(u)$ (consisting of the vertices adjacent to $u$) as items with a